Kaltsoon/data-management-and-databases/exercises/ld-exercises.md

 >     FK (vice_captain_id) REFERENCES Player (player_id)
 > </pre>

-## 5. University
+## Task 5: University

 Derive relations from the ER diagram below.

 ![ER diagram](./assets/ld-task-5.png)

 > [!NOTE]
 > We do this as a simple practice.
-That is, derive the relations straightforwardly without thinking any further practical issues.
+That is, derive the relations straightforwardly without thinking about any further practical issues.